 All data is owned by the Data Controller, and HOPS only processes it in line with the actions and expectations of the owning Data Controller.

-The subject matters of the processing are the users (staff and volunteers) and the operational and commercial activities of the clients.
+The subject matters of the processing are the users (staff, volunteers and customers) and the operational and commercial activities of the clients.

 The duration of the processing is ongoing, with no defined end date.

-The nature of the processing is administrative tasks relating to the management of the business and the co-ordination of staff.
+The nature of the processing is administrative tasks relating to the management of the business, delivery of services and the co-ordination of staff.

-Personal data processed includes name and contact information, emergency contacts, medical, working arrangements, competences, HR records, incidents, rosters, commercial activities, cash, asset management, timetables, and other facets of business and railway operations management.
+Personal data processed includes contact information, emergency contacts, medical, working arrangements, competences, HR records, incidents, rosters, commercial activities, cash, asset management, timetables, and other facets of business and railway operations management.

-GDPR PrinciplesUnder the GDPR, the data protection principles set out the main responsibilities for organisations.
+GDPR PrinciplesUnder the GDPR, the data protection principles set out the main responsibilities for Controllers and Processors.

 Article 5 of the GDPR requires that personal data shall be: